rudirocha/php-clean-architecture/README.md

 #### Domain
 An abstract layer containing the core objects for the business logic to process.
 Are part of this layer `entities`, `constants`, `enums`, `exceptions`, etc...

+Questions while designing this layer:
+- should this project contain the unit tests?
+Or should it be an independent project?
+    - if this is part of the same project: its easy to manage the new code, but logic is at the same parent folder as tests
+    - If its separate: how does composer ensure the link between both projects?
+Will composer require to autoload / update each time a new update happens?

 ## Getting started with this repo

 Use this instructions to get the project up and running.